Bahnhof

 Cadolzburg

-Return to Cadolzburg station by the same 4-kilometre route.
-From Gonnersdorf, however, you can also use a call taxi.
+Return to Cadolzburg station by taking the same 4 kilometre route.
+From Gonnersdorf you can also use a taxi service.
 You should book at least 1 hour in advance by calling 0911 97733030.

-From Gonnersdorf, the call taxi A130 will take you back to Cadolzburg RB 11 and to the connections there to Fürth/Nuremberg and the region.
-The A130 runs hourly to Cadolzburg station: Mon-Fri from 19.31-23.31 hrs; Sat, Sundays and public holidays from 7.31-23.31 hrs.
+From Gonnersdorf, the A130 call-collect taxi will take you back to Cadolzburg RB 11 and to the connections there to Fürth/Nuremberg and the region.
+The A130 shared taxi runs every hour to Cadolzburg station: Mon-Fri from 19.31-23.31; Sat, Sundays and public holidays from 7.31-23.31.
 Information at www.vgn.de/ast

 Start